Jonas-johansen/cisco_parser_api/readme.md

 - Netmiko
 - ntc-templates

-All credits go to them for creating a amazing product.
+All credits go to them for creating an amazing product.

+You may use and abuse this project.